 2. Color Candle Wax With Food Coloring

-The typical food colouring can be used for dyeing your favourite candles at home which is the most obvious option after candle dyes if used in powdered form.
+The typical food colouring can be used for dyeing your favorites candles at home which is the most obvious option after candle dyes if used in powdered form.
 They're highly concentrated, cost-effective, and come in various hues.

-But there is an issue with liquid and gel food colorants: they contain complex chemicals that won't adhere to the wax.
+However, there is an issue with liquid and gel food colourants: they contain complex chemicals that won't adhere to the wax.
+Some food coloring is also available in liquid form which makes it easier to add and mix into the candle.

 3. Color Candle Wax With Crayons

 Crayons are essentially formed of wax, specifically paraffin, but they can contain powder colourants known as insoluble pigments/oxides.
 So you can use crayons to dye your candles in any color you want.
+Some crayon colours call for more pigment, which means they're denser and have more powder particles.

 How To Color Candle Wax Using Candle Dye at Home